 Thank you for your interest in Western Art & Architecture, the magazine for art collectors and architecture aficionados across the United States.
-WA&A approaches its coverage of arts and design from a lifestyle perspective, offering valuable insight for collectors, gallerists, artists, architects and patrons.
-All of our features, columns and photography focus on America’s love affair with the Western visual arts — from the classic Western masters to contemporary trendsetters — in lively, creative communities from Texas to the West Coast.
-WA&A is interested in introspective articles by knowledgeable writers and photographers who will approach a story from a new angle and invoke the reader’s passion for art and architecture by evoking a powerful sense of time and place.
+WA&A approaches its coverage of arts and design from a lifestyle perspective, offering valuable insight for collectors, gallerists, artists, architects, and patrons.
+All of WA&A‘s features, columns, and photography focus on America’s love affair with the Western visual arts — from the classic Western masters to contemporary trendsetters — in lively, creative communities from Texas to the West Coast.
+We’re interested in introspective articles by knowledgeable writers and photographers who will approach a story from a new angle and invoke the reader’s passion for art and architecture by evoking a powerful sense of time and place.

 Queries are accepted via U.S. mail, but email is preferred (email@example.com).
 Unsolicited, complete manuscripts are accepted by mail with a self-addressed, stamped envelope if you would like the material returned.
-Queries should be no longer than one page and should include a focused overview of your subject, an explanation of what makes the story timely (has the artist just won an award, marked a sales record, been collected by a major museum, etc.), a list of potential sources that you will cite in the story, as well as a link or information about images.
-Queries for architect profiles or home features, for example, cannot be considered without a selection of images or a link to images.
+Queries should be no longer than one page and should include a focused overview of your subject, an explanation of what makes the story timely (has the artist just won an award, marked a sales record, been collected by a major museum, etc.), a list of potential sources that you will cite in the story, as well as a link to appropriate images.
+Queries for architects or homes, for example, cannot be considered without a selection of images or a link to images.
 Queries tied to exhibitions are closely considered but must be sent at least three to four months in advance of the show’s opening.

 Queries including typos or grammatical errors are deleted upon receipt.
 Do not, under any circumstances, send unsolicited original slides or other artwork.
 We will not guarantee their return.
 Expect eight to 12 weeks for a response.
 If you do not receive a response, please follow up by e-mail with Christine Rogel, editor in chief, at firstname.lastname@example.org.

 Please note that we have a small staff and often receive an overload of submissions for editorial; allow three months response time to your queries.

 Editor, Western Art & Architecture

 1050 E. Main Street, Suite 3